Tuesday, October 29, 2024

 Not only that but he gets his life sorted too.
 Starting out as a fancy-free bachelor, he ends the book with a wife, a kid and Lego spilt all across the rug in front of the sofa.
 Now can the One Hundred Mountains really do all that for a man?
 Readers, you will have to pick up the book and decide for yourselves.

-And then, be warned, you may be inspired to lace up your boots and follow in Willie’s footprints through the mountains.
-As he says, “The first steps are the hardest, and things won’t necessarily go to plan, but it’s no good rotting in a nursing home forgotten by your kids with nothing but job performance reviews to reminisce over, is it?”
+And then, be warned, you may be inspired to pick up your pack and follow in Willie’s bootprints.
+Like he says, “The first steps are the hardest, and things won’t necessarily go to plan, but it’s no good rotting in a nursing home forgotten by your kids with nothing but job performance reviews to reminisce over, is it?”

 Mate, you couldn’t put the case for the Hyakumeizan fairer than that.